McRaeAlex/McRaeAlex.github.io/README.md

 - make another `include` that just selects the last 4 or 5 blog posts instead of all.
 - projects page
 - contact page
+    - make sure each thing that is a link is clickable and email automatically sends email using mailto:
 - add to blog section catagories and the list of blogs that relate
 - better 404 page